Ratstail91/Toy/docs/spec.md

 A list of globally available functions is:

 ```
-//usable with arrays, dictionaries and strings - probably a good idea not to use this one, just use index notation
+//usable with arrays, dictionaries and strings - probably a good idea not to use this one, just use index and slice notation
 fn _index(self, first, second, third, assign, op) {
 	//native code
 }